In this article you’ll learn:

 “In NYC, the law requires people 14 and younger to wear helmets,” Ugdur notes.
 “We make them mandatory on tours, or to anyone renting bikes.
 It’s complimentary.”

 Weather can also put a damper on a bike tour, but the company is flexible for travelers who want to wait for a nicer day.
 “We’re open 365 days,” he said.
-“We work with travel trade, and we put in our cancellation policy that we’re flexible to help accommodate people.
+“We work with the travel trade, and we put in our cancellation policy that we’re flexible to help accommodate people.
 If there’s poor weather, people can come the next day or the day before.
 Being flexible is a must.”

 Sometimes flexibility means anticipating a customer’s wants and needs before they express them.
 “We work with rickshaw companies on group bike tours,” he said.
 “If someone gets tired and can’t ride anymore, the rickshaw takes them.”
 Plus, there’s always the chance a customer won’t like their rented bike.
 “Based on our statistics, on a 30-person tour, one tourist will have an issue with their bike,” he said.
 “We hire one extra person for every 15 people on the tour to act as a sweeper; if something happens, tourists can swap the bike with them.”

 If something should cause the traveler to have a less than ideal travel experience, Unlimited Biking works so that it won’t happen again.
 “When something goes wrong, we are very proactive to avoid issues,” Ugdur said.
 “At the end of the season, we examine our one-star reviews and why we got them.
-If we get [the same review] two to three times, we resolve it.”
+If we get two to three times, we resolve it.”
 It fits into the company’s philosophy of constant improvement and growth.

 With a focus on customer satisfaction and a marketing strategy that constantly evolves to keep up with effective tactics, Unlimited Biking is primed to continue their bi-coastal growth.